kylon/nanoDestreamer/README.md

 ### Input file
 You can create a `.txt` file containing your video URLs, one video per line.
 The text file can have any name, followed by the `.txt` extension.

+Also accept Microsoft Teams Groups url so if your Organization placed the videos you are interested in a group you can copy the link and Destreamer will download all the videos it can inside it!
+A group url looks like this https://web.microsoftstream.com/group/XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX

 Example
 ```